barawn/RFSoC-PYNQ-OSU/README.md

 * (in Pynq submodule) - fix Vagrant file so it actually works by adding i386 architecture.
 * (in Pynq submodule) - fix DebugBridge instance so it works on Python and not just Jupyter
 * (in Pynq submodule) - change build system so that a board-specific variable (SDBOOT_boardname) can be used to specify the location of the root filesystem
+* (in Pynq submodule) - fix setup_host.sh so it tries to fetch qemu from the proper URL (god I hate these people)

 Note: The Pynq submodule contains a Vagrant file to spin up a virtual machine.
 You need to use this.
 Don't try to do any of these directions in a base operating system!
 It won't work and it's not safe.
 This means you need to check this out somewhere with a bucket-ton of space (hundreds of GB free).
 If you're on Windows